simonlindgren/jupyterhub-configuration/README.md

 # JupyterHub on Linode

 ### 1. Prepare the machine
-Create an account at [linode.com](http://linode.com) and create a linode with the specs you want (and [can afford](https://www.linode.com/pricing/)).
+Have `ssh` access to a machine with a clean Linux OS install.

 For this tutorial I used Ubuntu 18.04 LTS.

-In the dashboard for your linode, under 'Networking', you will be see its ip address.

-Connect to the linode:
+Connect to the server:

 ```
 $ ssh root@xxx.xx.xxx.xx